Dungeons & Dragons (film series): Television

-In February 2022, a spin-off television series was announced to be in development.
-A part of a "multi-pronged approach" for television projects, the show is described as the "flagship" and "cornerstone" live-action series, of the multiple projects in development; while the series will "complement" the film side of the franchise.
-Rawson Marshall Thurber is set to serve as creator, writer, executive producer, and showrunner and the series, in addition to directing the pilot episode.
-Various networks and streaming companies are reportedly bidding on distribution rights.
-In January 2023, it was announced that Paramount+ had given the show a straight to series order and will be produced by Entertainment One (eOne) and Paramount Pictures.
-In April 2023, it was reported that Drew Crevello will serve as showrunner and executive producer of the series.
-However, in May 2024, Paramount+ announced that they were no longer moving forward with the series.
-Deadline reported that the series will now be overseen "by Hasbro's in-house division Hasbro Entertainment following eOne's December 2023 sale to Lionsgate" with a new creative team and "will undergo a creative update before being taken out to other potential buyers".
+A spin-off television series has been in development since 2022.
+Part of a "multi-pronged approach" for television projects, the show is described as the "flagship" and "cornerstone" live-action series, of the multiple projects in development, while also functioning to "complement" the film side of the franchise.
+Various networks and streaming companies were reportedly bidding on distribution rights.
+Paramount+ initially ordered the series and partnered with Entertainment One (eOne) and Paramount Pictures to develop it, but in 2024, the network decided not to go forward with the project.
+The series is currently in development "by Hasbro's in-house division Hasbro Entertainment following eOne's December 2023 sale to Lionsgate" with a new creative team and "will undergo a creative update before being taken out to other potential buyers".